nereasastre/Music_Corpus_Annotator/README.md

 Critical files for this app:

 - `public/index.json:` File with all the scores that will be rendered.
-To use this app with a different collection of scores than the ones provided, update `index.json` to have a score identifier, which contains information about the piece.
-The score needs to have a "path" entry with the path to the scores, and an "annotated_<path_number>" entry for every path in the score.
+To use this app with a different collection of scores than the ones provided, update `index.json` to have a score identifier (e.g. "n-1" in the example below).
+Inside the identifier, the score needs to have a "path" entry with the path to the scores, and an "annotated_<path_number>" entry for every path in the score.
+Note that this file needs to be inside the public folder, just like the example index.json that is already provided.
 An example `index.json` to make the app work with 2 pieces, 3 files per each piece is the following:
   ```
   {